-- Charlemagne, 31 Holy Roman Emperors were crowned Kings of the Germans there. - Between 1479 and 1481, Bosch married Aleyt Goyaerts van den Meerveen, who was a few years his senior.
-The couple moved to the nearby town of Oirschot, where his wife had inherited a house and land from her wealthy family. - In 1488 he joined the highly respected international organisation the Illustrious Brotherhood of Our Blessed Lady. - Only 25 paintings remain.
-Bosch produced at least sixteen triptychs, of which eight are fully intact, and another five in fragments.
-Bosch's works are generally organised into three periods of his life dealing with the early works (c.
-1470-1485), the middle period (c.1485-1500), and the late period (c.
-1500 until his death in 1516).
-Thirteen of Bosch's surviving twenty-five paintings were completed in the late period, with seven attributed to his middle period.
-His paintings are on wood panel which have been dendrochronologically dated.
+- (Philip II, 1527-1598, married Queen Mary I of England, 1554-59, and in 1588 sent an armada to invade Elizabethan England.) - Bosch's works are generally organised into three periods.
+There are no authenticated works from his early period from c.
+1470 to 1485 (age 20-35), there are seven works from the middle period, age 35-50, c.1485-1500), and 13 from the late period (age 50-66), c.
+1500 until his death in 1516. - (He produced at least sixteen triptychs, of which eight are fully intact, and another five in fragments.
+His paintings are on wood panel which have been dated using dendrochronology.
 His most famous work The Garden of Earthly Delights (c.
-1495-1505) dates from between his middle and his late period. - In 1516 (aged 66), an entry in the accounts of the Brotherhood of Our Lady records Bosch's death. - Influence: his pessimistic and fantastical style cast a wide influence on northern art of the 16th century, with Pieter Bruegel the Elder (1525-1569) being his best-known follower; his best known work is The Hunters in the Snow (1565).
+1495-1505) dates from between his middle and his late period.) - Influence: his pessimistic and fantastical style cast a wide influence on northern art of the 16th century, with Pieter Bruegel the Elder (1525-1569) being his best-known follower; his best known work is The Hunters in the Snow (1565).
 Today Bosch is seen as a hugely individualistic painter with deep insight into humanity's desires and deepest fears although nothing is known of his thoughts or the meaning of his art.
 Only about twenty-five paintings are recognised as by his hand and eight drawings.
 About another half dozen paintings are attributed to his workshop.
-His most acclaimed works consist of a few triptych altarpieces, including The Garden of Earthly Delights. - Style: the Netherlandish style of painting at the end of the fifteenth and beginning of the sixteenth century was to paint using multiple transparent glazes which concealed the brushwork.
+His most acclaimed works consist of a few triptych altarpieces, including The Garden of Earthly Delights.

+- We know he died in 1516 aged 66 as there is an entry in the accounts of the Brotherhood of Our Lady recording his death. - Style: the Netherlandish style of painting at the end of the fifteenth and beginning of the sixteenth century was to paint using multiple transparent glazes which concealed the brushwork.
 Bosch painted impasto which means using thick layers of paint with visible brushstrokes.
-Bosch painted mostly using oil on wood panels using the typical pigments of the period such as azurite (a soft deep blue copper mineral) for blue skies, green malachite (copper-based green-banded mineral) or verdigris (made by applying acetic acid to copper plates) for foliage and the foreground, lead-tin-yellow (lead stannate or lead silicate), ochres (a natural clay that gets its colour from ferric oxide) and red lake (carmine, also called cochineal, a bright red obtained from certain scaly insects, or madder lake, from the roots of the madder plant) for his figures.
-Bosch did not date his paintings but, unusually for the period, he signed some although some signatures purporting to be his are not by him.
-Philip II of Spain acquired many of Bosch's paintings; as a result, the Prado Museum in Madrid now owns The Adoration of the Magi, The Garden of
+Bosch painted mostly using oil on wood panels using the typical pigments of the period such as azurite (a soft deep blue copper mineral) for blue skies, green malachite (copper-based green-banded mineral) or verdigris (made by applying acetic acid to copper plates) for foliage and the foreground, lead-tin-yellow (lead stannate or lead silicate), ochres (a natural clay that gets its colour from ferric oxide) and red lake (carmine, also called cochineal, a bright red obtained from certain scaly insects, or madder lake, from the roots of the madder plant) for his figures. - Bosch did not date his paintings but, unusually for the period, he signed some